Instructions to Authors

 Submission to AJAS journal proceeds totally online and authors will be guided stepwise through the creation and uploading of the manuscript files.
 As part of the manuscript, authors may choose to submit the manuscript as a single file to be used in the refereeing process.
 This can be a Word document (*.doc or *.docx), that can be used by referees to evaluate the manuscript.
 All figures and tables are encouraged to be embedded and included in the main manuscript file.

 References list must be provided according to the AJAS references format in a consistent style.
 Where applicable, author(s) name(s), article title, year of publication, journal full name, article/chapter/book title, volume/issue number and the pagination must be present.
 Use of DOI is highly encouraged.

-Regardless of the file format of the original submission, at revision the authors are instructed to submit their manuscript with AJAS format at Word document (*.doc or *.docx).
+Regardless of the file format of the original submission, at revision, the authors are instructed to submit their manuscript in AJAS format at Word document (*.doc or *.docx).
 Keep the layout of the text as simple as possible.
-To avoid unnecessary errors the authors are strongly advised to use the 'spell-check' and 'grammar-check' for the submitted manuscript.
-At this level the author(s) name and affiliation should be inserted.
+To avoid unnecessary errors the authors are strongly advised to use 'spell-check' and 'grammar-check' for the submitted manuscript.
+At this level, the author(s) name and affiliation should be inserted.

 3-6- Manuscript Submission and Declaration

 While submitting a manuscript to AJAS, all contributing author(s) must verify that the manuscript represents authentic and valid work and that neither this manuscript nor one with significantly similar content under their authorship has been published or is being considered for publication elsewhere including electronically in the same form, in English.
 All authors have agreed to allow the corresponding author to serve as the primary correspondent with the editorial office, to review the edited manuscript and proof.